rescribet/link-redux/README.md

 ### String IRI to NamedNode
-It sometimes happens that you recieve an IRI in string form (e.g. window.location.href) which needs to be converted to a link-enabled NamedNode, you MUST use the [provided function `namedNodeByIRI`](https://fletcher91.github.io/link-lib/globals.html#namednodebyiri);
+It sometimes happens that you recieve an IRI in string form (e.g. window.location.href) which needs to be converted to a link-enabled NamedNode, you MUST use the [patched version of rdflib](https://github.com/fletcher91/rdfllib.js);
-for this, since we work around the default RDFlib.js NamedNode constuctor for performance reasons.
+for this, since we work around the default RDFlib.js NamedNode constructor for performance reasons.

 ### Multi-IRI
 Most components wouldn't be very useful if they can only render one type of term.
 Therefore, most of the methods accept